Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hutch (Intermediate) Windows Box.md

 - Downloaded aspx webshell onto target machine in cadaver
 - Navigated to webshell page in web browser and found to have command execution
 - Googled root directory location in Microsoft IIS 10.0
+- Downloaded reverse shell in cadaver
+- Utilizing webshell command execuation I confirmed the reverse shell was downloaded in the root directory
+- Started netcat listener on kali machine
+- Executed the reverse shell and received a reverse shelll
+-
 - Text

 ## Improved skills